NabilahNordin/Team-collaboration/README.md

 iv.
 Brief Description of the case study // Nabilah //

 v.
-Class Diagram with has-a(composition) and is-a(inheritance) relationship (if available)  // all members //
+Class Diagram with has-a(composition) and is-a(inheritance) relationship (if available)  // all members do //